ECQ is an independent and impartial organisation, established under the Electoral Act 1992 to administer the following

 Local council elections are held every four years on the last Saturday in March, unless changed by regulation.

-By-elections are held if a vacancy occurs during a term of office, leaving a position without a Member of Parliament, a Mayor or a Councillor.
+By-elections may be held if a vacancy occurs during a term of office for a member of parliament, a mayor or a councillor.

 Industrial elections are run in accordance with the Queensland Industrial Relations Commission (QIRC).